 We test our soil every year.
 I recommend you test your soil every year, every three years at the very least.
 If you do test more than once ever, BRAVO!
 Here’s the key: Be sure to test in the same time easy season, so the results are as relative and relevant as possible.
 We always send in our samples in the Fall because:

 - it’s easier to manage then, not competing with the spring/summer bustle of planting & succession sowing

 - the test results generally come back within 2 weeks (in the spring it’s 4 to 6 weeks, because everyone just remembered to test their soil & the labs are booked)

-- with the results in our hands in October, we have months to plan for the season ahead
+- with the results in our hands by November and we have months to plan for the season ahead

 There are fewer investments of time and money that will better serve you in the short-term or long-term!
 Your results will include a detailed analysis to surround you with abundance in the seasons to come.